MARIC: Multi-Agent Reasoning for Image Classification: Abstract

 \section{Abstract}

-Image classification has traditionally relied on parameter-intensive model training, requiring large-scale annotated datasets and extensive fine-tuning to achieve competitive performance.
-While recent vision–language models (VLMs) alleviate some of these constraints, they remain limited by their reliance on single-pass representations, often failing to capture complementary aspects of visual content.
-In this paper, we introduce \textbf{\underline{M}ulti-\underline{A}gent based \underline{R}easoning for \underline{I}mage \underline{C}lassification (MARIC)}, a multi-agent framework that reformulates image classification as a collaborative reasoning process. \textbf{MARIC} first utilizes an \emph{Outliner Agent} to analyze the global theme of the image and generate targeted prompts.
-Based on these prompts, three \emph{Aspect Agents} extract fine-grained descriptions along distinct visual dimensions.
-Finally, a \emph{Reasoning Agent} synthesizes these complementary outputs through integrated reflection step, producing a unified representation for classification.
-By explicitly decomposing the task into multiple perspectives and encouraging reflective synthesis, \textbf{MARIC} mitigates the shortcomings of both parameter-heavy training and monolithic VLM reasoning.
-Experiments on $4$ diverse image classification benchmark datasets demonstrate that \textbf{MARIC} significantly outperforms baselines, highlighting the effectiveness of multi-agent visual reasoning for robust and interpretable image classification.
+Image classification has traditionally relied on dataset-specific training and fine-tuning, while recent vision-language models (VLMs) enable training-free prediction via prompting.
+However, single-pass VLM inference often misses complementary visual evidence (e.g., object attributes vs. context cues), yielding brittle or under-justified decisions.
+We introduce \textbf{Multi-Agent Reasoning for Image Classification (MARIC)}, an inference-time framework that decomposes classification into (i) an \emph{Outliner Agent} that summarizes the global theme and generates orthogonal aspect prompts, (ii) $K$ \emph{Aspect Agents} that extract complementary evidence under these prompts, and (iii) a \emph{Reasoning Agent} that performs an explicit reflection step to resolve conflicts and synthesize a unified prediction with an interpretable reasoning trace.
+In the default setting, MARIC uses sequential calls ($K{=}3$), balancing diversity and redundancy.
+Experiments on four image classification benchmarks demonstrate that MARIC outperforms standard prompting baselines, highlighting the effectiveness of multi-agent visual reasoning for robust and interpretable image classification. \keywords{Image classification \and Multi-agent reasoning \and Vision-language models \and Prompting}